fraigo/python-cors-proxy/README.md

 ### Asociate your repository with Heroku

-Register your application as a python/django project:
+Optionally, register your application as a python/django project:

 `heroku buildpacks:set heroku/python`

-If you registered the applciation **using the web dashboard**, run this command, using the **app name** you previously registered in Heroku
+Also, if you registered the applciation **using the web dashboard**, run this command, using the **app name** you previously registered in Heroku

 `heroku git:remote -a your-app-name`

 ### Deploy your application

 `git push heroku master`

+Now your application is published at `http://your-app-name.herokuapp.com/`